syndesisio/syndesis-project/proposals/068-ftue.md

 **User Documentation**

 Most user documentation will be available via tooltips while the user navigates the application.
 Tooltips will be pre-generated into the syndesis-ui repo, e.g. as part of the build process.
-This step should requiring fetching a JSON file from e.g. raw.github.com and then placing it into syndesis-ui so that it can then be committed.
+This step will likely require fetching a JSON file from e.g. raw.github.com and then placing it into syndesis-ui repository so that it can be committed.

 ### Reference